top of page

 Finding Volunteer Farming Programs in Canada

-Campbell Land also accepts volunteers and interns directly, which allows for clearer expectations, better communication, and a more intentional match between the person and the farm.
+Campbell Land also accepts volunteers and interns directly.
+This allows for clearer expectations, better communication, and a more intentional match between the person and the farm.

-Whether someone finds us through a platform or independently, the experience itself remains grounded in responsibility, learning, and real participation.
+Regardless of how someone finds us, the experience remains grounded in responsibility, learning, and participation.

 Why I Still Host After All These Years

-I still host people because it’s my calling.
+I still host people because it feels like my calling.

 And when it happens well, it's powerful.